← Back to research

 The Problem

 AI coding tools changed how software gets written.
-Cursor, Claude Code, Copilot, Windsurf — engineers are shipping more code faster.
+Cursor, Claude Code, Copilot, Codex — engineers are shipping more code faster.
 But engineering leaders are left asking basic questions: How much of our code is AI-generated?
 Is it any good?
 Are we getting ROI on our AI tool spend?

 The Market Map